The stromatolites of Shark Bay may not be much to look at, but without them we humans wouldn't even exist

 The shell mine is another odd thing.
 The Great Australian Bight, the huge bay that sits to the south of the Nullarbor, is full of millions of tiny shellfish, and when they die, their shells get caught up in the sea currents.
 Quite why these shells end up in Shark Bay is anyone's guess, but they do, by the bucketload.
 The beaches round Hamelin are packed with shells, and in some parts they are so densely packed they've reacted with water to stick together in a kind of prehistoric concrete, just right for cutting building blocks from.
 There's a shell quarry in Hamelin where you can see blocks have been cut out from the dunes, and, indeed, the toilet block there is made out of shell blocks.
 This is definitely not normal.

-Shell Beach was my next stop, further up the peninsula: there are no points for guessing what was there.
+Shell Beach was my next stop, further up the peninsula; there are no points for guessing what was there.
 Shell Beach is a 110km-long beach, totally made up of white shells about half an inch wide, packed to a depth of nearly ten metres.
-That's a lot of shells...
+That's an awful lot of shells...

-My final visit before Denham was Eagle Bluff, a little hill that gave views out to the west of the peninsula, where there's yet another peninsula, and a collection of islands.
-I fancied a walk, having been cooped up in the car for most of the day, so I grabbed my rucksack and headed off down the coast, just to get away from the crowds (not that there was anyone about, really).
-This turned out to be an excellent plan: after about half-an-hour I'd discovered this beautiful beach with really shallow water, just ripe for a swim.
+My final stopping-off point before Denham was Eagle Bluff, a little hill with views out to the west of the peninsula, where there's yet another peninsula and a collection of small islands.
+I fancied a bit of a walk, having been cooped up in the car for most of the day, so I grabbed my rucksack and headed off down the coast, just to get away from the crowds (not that there was anyone about, really).
+This turned out to be an excellent plan; after about half-an-hour I'd discovered this beautiful beach with really shallow water, just ripe for a swim.
 Unfortunately I'd forgotten my swimming trunks and towel, but it was so hot and isolated I just stripped off and ran in: back to nature, and why the hell not.
-The water was gorgeous, and so clear, and I had to run miles out to get to even waist deep.
+The water was a gorgeous temperature and crystal clear, and I had to paddle miles out to get even waist deep.
 It's times like this that you remember for a long time...

 Monkey Mia

 Denham is Australia's most westerly settlement, and it's not a bad spot to camp.
 I settled in for the night, and got up the next day for a day trip to Monkey Mia, 26km east of Denham.
-Easily the most famous spot in Shark Bay, Monkey Mia isn't famous for its beaches, even though they are beautiful and golden and, unlike Shell Beach, you don't cut yourself to shreds when you walk barefoot.
-It isn't famous for its weather, even though the sun shines for almost the entire year, and rain is rare.
+Easily the most famous spot in Shark Bay, Monkey Mia isn't famous for its beaches, even though they are beautiful and golden.
+It isn't famous for its weather either, even though the sun shines for almost the entire year and rain is rare.
 It isn't even famous for being a near-perfect paradise setting.
-It's famous for its dolphins.
-For some reason, Monkey Mia is home to a collection of wild dolphins that just love to hang around humans.
+No, it's famous for its dolphins, for Monkey Mia is home to a collection of wild dolphins that just love to hang around with humans.

 Which – rather obtusely – reminds me of an odd thing that happened at the local Foodland in Denham that day.
 I parked my car outside the supermarket (a word I use with caution, as it was anything but 'super'), and a woman who was getting out of her car called over as I locked my car.
 'You don't need to do that,' she said, 'this is Shark Bay, you know.
 No one's going to break into your car here.'
 I mumbled something about it being a habit and that I was from the city, but by this time she'd disappeared.